Chidinma-Polycarp/LITA-DB/README.md

 This repository is geared towards tracking my learning journey and also sharing projects that I have worked on during this time.

-### PROJECT TOPIC: ROAD TO BECOMING AN ENTRY LEVEL DATA ANALYST

 ### CONTENT
 [PROJECT OVERVIEW](#project-overview)